What is the purpose of an HOA?

 HOA dues, or more accurately assessments, are funds paid by a homeowner that are used at the discretion of Association Board of Directors according to by-laws and state laws to promote the purposes of the Association (see above).

 NWC homeowners are required to pay an annual assessment every January 1st.
 The amount may vary from year to year based on the annual budget and cannot be increased more than 8% annually.
 The amount of the assessment is the same for all properties in NWC.

 Does NWC have customer service?

 NWC residents enjoy the convenience of an on-site office open 20 hours weekly.
-Two part-time staff members are available to assist residents with obtaining NWC photo ID cards, payments for assessments or fines, rentals of NWC facilities, and answering general questions.
+Two part-time staff members are available to assist residents with CellBadge registration for using the NWC amenities, payments for assessments or fines, rentals of NWC facilities, and answering general questions.
 NWC staff also plan community events, maintain the website and social media pages, and publish the eNewsletter.

 Those wishing to address collection action taken or deed restriction violation notices need to contact Patriot HOA Management by phone or email.